wombleton/gitlaw-nz/acts/S/State-Owned Enterprises Act 1986.md

 *   Schedule 1 Crown Forestry Management Limited: repealed, on 28 May 2001, by [section 20(1)][139] of the Finance Act (No 2) 1988 (1988 No 128).
 *   Schedule 1 Forestry Corporation of New Zealand Limited: repealed, on 21 August 1996, by [section 4(1)][140] of the Finance Act 1991 (1991 No 93).
 *   Schedule 1 GCS Limited: repealed, on 18 November 1994, by [section 5(1)][141] of the Finance Act 1994 (1994 No 73).
-*   Schedule 1 Genesis Power Limited: inserted, on 22 December 1998, by [clause 2][142] of the State-Owned Enterprises (Genesis Power Limited, Hydro Energy Limited, and Waikato SOE Limited) Order 1998 (SR 1998/455).
+*   Schedule 1 Genesis Energy Limited: amended, on 21 November 2013, by [clause 3][142] of the State-Owned Enterprises (Genesis Energy Limited) Order 2013 (SR 2013/435).
 *   Schedule 1 Government Computing Services Limited: repealed, on 8 August 1991, by [section 8][143] of the Finance Act 1991 (1991 No 93).
 *   Schedule 1 Government Property Services Limited: repealed, on 15 May 1998, by [section 13(1)][144] of the Finance Act (No 2) 1988 (1988 No 128).
 *   Schedule 1 Government Supply Brokerage Corporation (N.Z.)
 Limited: repealed, on 17 March 1992, by [section 10(1)][145] of the Finance Act 1991 (1991 No 93).